FREQUENTLY ASKED QUESTIONS (FAQs)

 Can my family member take a nap?

-Yes, our center has a sleep room in addition to large recliner chairs to accommodate members wanting to rest or nap.
+Yes.
+Our center has a room set up to allow members time to rest or take a nap.

 Does the center provide transportation?